 - Is caring for a family member infected by COVID-19.

 Once you have registered, our Music School placement staff will work closely with you to schedule your lessons with your teacher.
-After confirming your lesson details, your assigned teacher will contact you to coordinate the technical arrangements for your online lessons.
-Our faculty use a number of different free online meeting platforms depending upon the technology that is available to each of their students.
+After confirming your lesson details, your assigned teacher will contact you to coordinate the technical arrangements for your lessons.
+In-person instruction will take place at our school location in LIttleton, MA.
+For online instruction, our faculty use a number of different free online meeting platforms depending upon the technology that is available to each of their students.
 Most of our students are using Zoom, FaceTime, or GoogleMeet on either a tablet or computer.
 For in-person lessons, after confirming your lesson details, both the teacher and student will meet in an assigned studio at the School, and will be required to follow all of the COVID-19 protocols listed above.

 As always, our placement staff will try to accommodate everyone’s requests.
 We realize that parents and adult students are dealing with many scheduling uncertainties at this time, and we will be flexible and attentive to your specific needs.
 If for any reason your work, school, or personal schedules change and it affects your lesson time, please contact us right away and we’ll work with you to find a new time.